 Although setting up or benefiting from offshore entities is not illegal, the practice is often seen as unethical.
 The ICIJ said the investigation showed how many of the power players who could help bring an end to the offshore system instead benefit from it, often by paying little or no tax.

-In 2016 the Pandora Papers investigation, also co-ordinated by the ICIJ, saw 400 journalists make sense of 11m documents dating back 40 years from a single offshore services provider, Panamanian law firm Mossack Fonseca.
+In 2016 the Panama Papers investigation, also co-ordinated by the ICIJ, saw 400 journalists make sense of 11m documents dating back 40 years from a single offshore services provider, Panamanian law firm Mossack Fonseca.

 The Paradise Papers followed in 2017 and was at the time “the most complicated project the Guardian has ever been involved in” for reasons of story scope, despite being nearly half the size of the Panama Papers in data terms.